guigolab/FA-nf/README.md

 * **generateResultFiles**: it generates report files
 * **generateGFF3File**: if GFF provided as input, it provides a modified GFF with additional information

+### About blast_annotator

+Retrieval of GO terms from BLAST results can be performed either from [BLAST2GO](https://www.blast2go.com/) results or from other methods as far as a BLAST2GO-compatible output format is provided.

+As a example, in our case we are using a [web API](https://github.com/toniher/gogoAPI) providing this information from [UniProt GOA](https://www.ebi.ac.uk/GOA) database imported into a MySQL and [Neo4j database](https://github.com/toniher/neo4j-biorelation).

 ## Associated containers